Carrots are an affordable, nutrient-dense vegetable can help improve blood pressure, lower cholesterol, and improve eye health..

 Carrot French Fries

 These carrot French fries are a perfect side dish if you’re eating a low-carb burger or sandwich.
-It contains some carbs, so you should keep your portion size small.
+They contain some carbs, so you should keep your portion size small.
 Fortunately, the fiber helps buffer the glycemic response.

 To make these delicious keto French fries: